 12) Internal Champion Bookending

-Summarize learnings, establish what’s next all managed within the board.
+Summarize learnings, and establish what’s next all managed within the board.
 Reiterate setup activities.

 Learning Headrush by Using Headrush